If you leave IPERS-covered employment but aren’t ready to retire, you have options. IPERS lets you make the decision that best suits you.

 When you take a refund, you end your membership in IPERS.
 This isn’t always in your best interest.
 IPERS recommends you contact us before you apply for a refund.
 We can help you understand all your options.

 There are two ways to make a rollover.
 You can:

 - Have IPERS transfer the refund money directly to another qualified retirement plan.

 - Send your refund to another retirement plan yourself.

 If you make a direct rollover, you can avoid mandatory income tax withholdings, defer income tax liability, and, if applicable, avoid a 10% early-distribution tax.

 Generally, all taxable amounts paid in a lump sum are subject to a mandatory 20% federal withholding tax if they are not directly rolled over to an eligible retirement plan.
-If you are an Iowa resident, you will be subject to a 5% withholding on the taxable portion, unless you qualify for an exemption or complete a direct rollover to an eligible retirement plan.
+If you are an Iowa resident, you will be subject to withholding on the taxable portion, unless you qualify for an exemption or complete a direct rollover to an eligible retirement plan.
 The IPERS refund application contains further details about the Iowa exemption.

 Things to Consider

 Every member’s situation is different.
 IPERS employees are not financial planners, but here are a few reasons it might make sense to leave your money with IPERS.